Indecency With a Child

-If the breast of a female or the anus or genitals of anyone are touched, there is no crime unless the touching was done with the intent to arouse or gratify some person's sexual desire.
+If the breast of a female or the anus or genitals of anyone is touched, there is no crime unless the touching was done with the intent to arouse or gratify some person’s sexual desire.

 The crime of indecency with a child is committed by touching the breast or anus of another person with the requisite intent.
-Touching of “anus” means actual touching of the posterior opening of the alimentary canal and does not include buttocks.
+Touching of the “anus” means actual touching of the posterior opening of the alimentary canal and does not include buttocks.
 See Pryor v.
-State, 719 S.W.2d 628 (Tex.App.-Dallas 1986, pet. ref'd).
+State, 719 S.W.2d 628 (Tex.App.-Dallas 1986, pet. ref’d).